-First alluded to by the French physicist Michel-Eugène Chevreul in 1835, creatine (i.e. methylguanidoacetic acid) is a non-protein nitrogen compound found mainly in skeletal muscle (95%), but also in heart, brain and other tissues [63].
-Creatine has been available for more than 20 years.
+First alluded to by the French physicist Michel-Eugène Chevreul in 1835, creatine (i.e. methylguanidoacetic acid) is a non-protein nitrogen compound found mainly in skeletal muscle (95%), but also in heart, brain and other tissues.
+Creatine has been available for more than 20 years as a dietary supplement.
 Creatine is a critical part of the phosphagen energy system and involved in ATP regeneration in the creatine kinase reaction.
 Indeed, initial interest in creatine intake focused on the ability to match cellular ATP production and demand during intense, repeated bouts of exercise.
-Endogenous biosynthesis of creatine occurs mainly in the liver via the synthesis of arginine, glycine and typically methionine (as S-adenosyl-methionine) at a rate of ~1-2 g/day [64].
+Endogenous biosynthesis of creatine occurs mainly in the liver via the synthesis of arginine, glycine and typically methionine (as S-adenosyl-methionine) at a rate of ~1-2 g/ day.
 Humans can ingest creatine in beef, pork and certain fish, albeit in small amounts.
 Under normal circumstances, the rate of endogenous creatine production is approximately equal to its rate of non-enzymatic degradation into creatinine.
 However, when creatine is supplemented in doses of 3-5 grams or higher for several weeks, creatinine levels will increase as the excess creatine is harmlessly filtered and excreted into the urine.

-6.1 Type and Role of Creatine Supplementation
+Type and Role of Creatine Supplementation

-Plasma bioavailability of creatine depends on the intake of the form of creatine, with creatine pyruvate resulting in higher peak creatine concentrations than creatine monohydrate and creatine citrate [65].
-However, it is not known whether greater benefits to strength, lean mass or performance can be obtained from particular creatine intake.
-The long-term safety of creatine monohydrate has been well established while data remain anemic for creatine salts [66- 68].
-During the first few days of creatine supplementation, body weight may increase by several kilograms, an effect attributed to osmotic stimulation of intra- and extra-cellar water retention and secondarily protein and/or glycogen accretion [70, 69, 63].
+Plasma bioavailability of creatine depends on the intake of the form of creatine, with creatine pyruvate resulting in higher peak creatine concentrations than creatine monohydrate and creatine citrate.
+However, greater benefits to strength, lean mass and/or performance remain to be demonstrated with these forms of creatine (vs. monohydrate).
+The long-term safety of creatine monohydrate has been well established while data remain anemic for creatine salts66-68.
+During the first few days of creatine supplementation, body weight may increase by several kilograms, an effect attributed to osmotic stimulation of intra- and extra-cellar water retention and secondarily protein and/or glycogen accretion.
 In addition to the aforementioned increase in the capacity of the phosphagen energy system, creatine supplementation has also been shown to serve as a co-factor in gene transcription.
-In this scenario, oral creatine supplementation increases several myogenic regulatory factors (e.g. myogenin differentiation antigen, myogenin, and muscle regulatory factor 4 that play a role in the differentiation of satellite cells (myoblasts) into myonuclei and eventually mature muscle fibers.
-Thus, under certain circumstances (i.e. intense exercise and supplementation), creatine appears to increase the myonuclear protein domain [71].
-It was also demonstrated that creatine supplementation can enhance glycogen storage in muscle [72, 73] secondary to adenosine monophosphate-activated protein kinase phosphorylation, glucose transporter type 4 up regulation, and/or increases in insulin sensitivity.
+In this scenario, oral creatine supplementation increases several myogenic regulatory factors (e.g. myogenic differentiation antigen, myogenin, and muscle regulatory factor 4) that play a role in the differentiation of satellite cells (myoblasts) into myonuclei and eventually mature muscle fibers.
+Thus, under certain circumstances (i.e. intense exercise and supplementation), creatine appears to increase the myonuclear protein domain.
+It was also demonstrated that creatine supplementation can enhance glycogen storage in muscle secondary to adenosine monophosphate-activated protein kinase phosphorylation, glucose transporter type 4 up regulation, and/or increases in insulin sensitivity.
 Regardless of the potential mechanisms, creatine supplementation may be of benefit to endurance athletes under certain circumstances (i.e. high carbohydrate intake and intense exercise), although any improvement in endurance performance is likely to be modest at best.
-In addition to these physical performance effects, 5 g per day of creatine supplementation has also been shown to improve "fluid intelligence" (i.e. the ability to reason quickly and think abstractly) in vegetarians as well as improve certain memory tests in elderly subjects [74, 75]
+In addition to these physical performance effects, 5 g per day of creatine supplementation has also been shown to improve "fluid intelligence" (i.e. the ability to reason quickly and think abstractly) in vegetarians as well as improve certain memory tests in elderly subjects